Hospitality & Hotel Management Internships in Dublin

 Meals

-The meals provided by the host family include breakfast and dinner, served Monday through Sunday.
 It is important to be aware that vegetarian and other dietary requirements must be communicated in advance.
 There is an additional weekly surcharge if a gluten-free, dairy-free, vegetarian or vegan diet is requested.
 This is in order to provide specialty grocery items, which are often more expensive (e.g. soy milk, gluten free bread/pasta, protein supplements, etc).
-The extra cost is €30 per week, to be paid directly in-country.
+The extra cost is US$40 per week, which will be charged in advance.

 Activities and tourism